-Dominos won all the hearts because of the level of personalisation.
+Dominos won all the hearts because of the level of personalization.

-1–800 – Flowers are a flower retailer based in New York City.
+1–800 – Flowers is a flower retailer based in New York City.
 The company incorporates effective customer service in all of its operations.

 This nationwide flower retailer continues to provide excellent customer services through its conversational commerce as well.

 They use Chatbots on Facebook Messenger to chat with the customers.
-All one has to do is initiate a chat with the chatbot, choose their preferences and with literally one-click is directed to the payment page.
+All one has to do is initiate a chat with the chatbot, choose their preferences and with literally one click are directed to the payment page.

 1–800 – Flowers do not include even a single extra step in this whole process.
 The company stated that 70% of its orders come from the Facebook messenger chatbot.